sysrpl/Codebot.Setup/README.md

-# Free Pascal and Lazarus Trunk Setup Guide
+# Free Pascal and Lazarus Trunk Setup

+This guide will assist users in compiling and configuring the latest versions of the Free Pascal Compiler and Lazarus IDE.
+The source code for these projects will be pulled from their official subversion repositories.

-This guide
+This guide is for all operating systems.

-Create a base directory to hold files.

 ## Before you begin

+Before you begin you should create a base folder to store the compiler and IDE.
+In this guide I use the folder $HOME/Development/Base, but in practice you can use whatever location or folder name you prefer.

+Open a terminal, create your base folder, and change to that directory.

 Linux:
 ```